-For the experimental evaluation, we use 22 different datasets selected from the repository of a large comparison study \cite{campos2016evaluation}.
-The information about the datasets used for the experiments is presented in Table~\ref{tbl:ds}.
-The Lymphography dataset is excluded from the experiments as it has only 3 features and is also considered to be an extremely easy dataset for outlier detection \cite{campos2016evaluation}.
+For the experimental evaluation, we use 22 different datasets selected from the repository of a large comparison study \citep{campos2016evaluation}.
+The datasets are detailed in Table~\ref{tbl:ds}.
+The Lymphography dataset is excluded from the experiments as it has only 3 features and is also considered to be an extremely easy dataset for outlier detection \citep{campos2016evaluation}.
 We use the Area Under the Curve (AUC) of the receiver operating characteristic (ROC) to investigate the overall performance of the compared methods:

 where TPR and FPR are True Positive Rate and False Positive Rate, respectively, and ROC plots TPR as a function of FPR.
 This is a robust, threshold-independent metric that effectively measures a model's ability to distinguish outliers from inliers across all possible decision boundaries, ensuring reliable evaluation even in the presence of highly imbalanced datasets where outliers are rare.